 Programs do not need to seek advance approval from the CAA for modifying curriculum or adapting modes of course delivery to address the disruptions as a result of COVID-19 at this time.
 However, the institutions in which the programs are housed may need to seek approval from their institutional accreditor to comply with Title IV requirements.

-The USDE had issued guidance to universities and accreditors providing flexibilities through December 31, 2020, or the last date that the national emergency is in effect, including waiving normal approval processes for institutions and programs to deliver courses through distance technologies.
-Last guidance was issued by the USDE on June 16, 2020.
+The USDE issued guidance to universities and accreditors providing flexibilities through December 31, 2020, or the last date that the national emergency is in effect, including waiving normal approval processes for institutions and programs to deliver courses through distance technologies.
+The last guidance was issued by the USDE on June 16, 2020.

 If the program plans to make permanent changes for the delivery of the program, e.g. delivering 50% or more of the academic content through distance technologies (for current and future cohorts beyond existing disruptions), then the program must seek approval in accordance with the CAA’s Substantive Change policy and procedures (see pages 54–57 in the Accreditation Handbook [PDF].
 At its July 2020 meeting, the CAA approved a temporary waiver for programs seeking permanent changes to offer distance education for the timeline to file a notice of intent and the requirement that a change plan be submitted 12 months prior to enrollment.
 At this time, the CAA is not requiring programs that are delivering their curriculum via distance education on a temporary basis due to the pandemic to file a substantive change plan.
 When a program has been approved through the substantive change process to offer 50% or more of academic content online, an additional notation of “distance education” is added to the program’s information in the CAA’s program directory on the CAA website.
 Please contact the Accreditation Office at firstname.lastname@example.org if you have questions.